Web Analytics

 Mitigation Strategies:

-• Implementing private PKI solutions for sensitive internal systems.
+• Implementing private PKI solutions for sensitive internal systems: Provides more control over certificate issuance and trust within internal environments.

-• Certificate Redaction: Utilizing CT redaction techniques to hide specific subdomains in certificate transparency logs.
+• Certificate Redaction: Uses CT redaction techniques to hide specific subdomains in Certificate Transparency logs.

-• Randomized Subdomains: Using non-descriptive or randomized subdomain names to obscure the purpose and structure of your internal systems.
+• Randomized Subdomains: Uses non-descriptive or randomized subdomain names to obscure the purpose and structure of internal systems.

-• Split-Horizon DNS: Implementing split-horizon DNS to prevent internal domain names from being resolved externally.
+• Split-Horizon DNS: Prevents internal domain names from being resolved externally, keeping internal systems hidden.

-• Monitoring CT Logs: Actively monitoring certificate transparency logs to quickly detect and address unauthorized certificate issuance.
+• Monitoring CT Logs: Actively monitors Certificate Transparency logs to quickly detect and address unauthorized certificate issuance.

-• Certificate Authority Authorization (CAA) Records: Setting up CAA DNS records to restrict which Certificate Authorities can issue certificates for your domains.
+• Certificate Authority Authorization (CAA) Records: Configures CAA DNS records to restrict which Certificate Authorities can issue certificates for your domains.

-• Encrypted Client Hello (ECH): Adopting ECH to encrypt the Server Name Indication (SNI) during the TLS handshake, protecting subdomain information from interception.
+• Encrypted Client Hello (ECH): Encrypts the Server Name Indication (SNI) during the TLS handshake, protecting subdomain information from interception.

-• Application-Layer Security: Implementing additional security measures like mutual TLS (mTLS) or application-level encryption to protect sensitive data beyond SSL/TLS certificates.
+• Application-Layer Security: Implements additional security measures such as mutual TLS (mTLS) or application-level encryption to protect sensitive data beyond SSL/TLS certificates.

 Impact on Certificate Management